 Dissolving a marriage can be an emotionally, physically, and financially draining process that can be made more difficult depending on the reason for divorce.
 During what is surely a stressful time, it is important to have a family attorney in the Fairfax area that is centered on ensuring that the legal matter is a priority so that you are able to focus on adjusting to the life changes.

-If you have filed, will file, or need to respond to a divorce petition in Fairfax, Virginia, contact our experienced Fairfax divorce lawyer to ensure that your best interests are protected.
+If you have filed, will file, or need to respond to a divorce petition in Fairfax, Virginia, contact an experienced Fairfax divorce lawyer to ensure that your best interests are protected.

 Grounds for Divorce and Filing